ibm-watson-iot/iot-java/docs/java_cli_for_gateway.rst

 The constructor builds the Gateway client instance, and accepts a Properties object containing the following definitions:

 * org - Your organization ID.
+* domain - (Optional) The messaging endpoint URL.
+By default the value is "internetofthings.ibmcloud.com"(Watson IoT Production server)
 * type - The type of your Gateway device.
 * id - The ID of your Gateway.
 * auth-method - Method of authentication (The only value currently supported is "token").